 Eating at Nice Restaurants

 While there’s nothing wrong with splurging on a nice meal every once in a while, serious foodies are dropping way more than a dime to check out the latest and greatest restaurant openings.
 In fact, in 2015, Americans spent more money at bars and restaurants ($54.9 billion) than on groceries ($52.5 billion) for the first time in history.
-Yes, the average American family spends just over $3,000 a year eating out.
+Today, the average American family spends more than $3,500 a year eating out, according to the Bureau of Labor Statistics (BLS).
 That’s more than two months of rent in most U.S. cities.

-Moreover, many dishes come with insane markups, sometimes as much as 300 percent.
+Moreover, many dishes come with high markups, sometimes as much as 300%.
 So, that $15 pasta dish actually might cost the venue $5 to make.
 It’s enough to make you, and your stomach, think twice about an evening out.

-Apps such as Grubhub, Postmates and Eat24 make it easier than ever to get your favorite meals delivered on demand, and sometimes it’s a little too convenient to order late-night takeout when you’re feeling the blues.
+Apps such as Grubhub, Postmates, and Slice make it easier than ever to get your favorite meals delivered on-demand, and sometimes it’s a little too convenient to order late-night takeout when you’re feeling the blues.
 But you’d better believe that laziness is costing you.

 Starbucks and the local gourmet coffee shop are hard to pass up, but the daily habit adds up.